AKARI-B3/akaripay/README.md

 1. Upload the .html file to a web-server that you own.

-2. Rename the .html filename to have your CashAddr instead (be sure not to remove the prefix or file extension).
+2. Rename the .html filename to have your CashAddr instead (be sure not to remove the prefix or file extension, don't include the "bitcoincash:" prefix on the filename).
+It should look something like this: addr=qyb8z6youraddress7z9betc.html

 3. Simply link a button or href to your new .html page location.
 Done!